 - Average cost of dog insurance in the UK

-- Here's how much pet insurance costs rise for older dogs
+- Compare pet insurance for dogs

 Average Cost of Dog Insurance in the UK